-The often generic aesthetic of a web heavily shrouded by giant platforms leads to new questions about how specific voices and cultures can be given form, and whether there are pure forms we can rely on to build visual systems.
-But looking more closely, many of the themes that thread through the work this year are perennial, such as language, technology, and identity.
-These reflect a deeply embedded consciousness about the qualities and concerns of the human person.
+This past year marks the beginning of a slow transition back to physical community and making.
+In this period of anticipation, questions about identity, memory, representation, and future are foremost in our students’ minds.
+But looking more closely, these questions are related to perennial questions about the qualities and concerns of the human person.
 Rather than being a set of projects meant solely for consumption in the “next thing,” these projects stand as an archive of thousands of conversations about what matters to these specific students in 2022 connected to each other through their decision to study at Parsons.

 The thesis begins with a question, problem, or dilemma, and responds with design.
 Over the course of a year, students practice research, ideation, prototyping, iteration and presentation in the service of something that matters to them.
 A successful project does not only show a capable designer, but also someone who has the curiosity to learn independently about a subject outside of design, as well as the tenacity to learn whatever it takes to convey a message or solve a problem.